 Piketty, Hayek, Marx, Pareto.
 The supercritical Matthew effect.
 Informational feedback Matthew effect.

-What the hell is growth, and who does it?
+WTF is growth, and who does it?
 Do we care if only the minority does it?
 Is it a problem if technocapitalist god kings rule over a blasted landscape of diseased stunted serfs, or is that totally cool?
 If fine, is it sustainable?
 If not sustainable, does that really matter, or should we just go out with a billionaire yacht orgy on the swollen rotten oceans then blow the lights out with nukes?

 Chris Dillow, on increasing income inequalities amongst companies.